Tutorial

 Expire tiles

 Imposm can log where the OSM data was changed when it imports diff files.
 You can use the -expiretiles-dir option to specify a location where Imposm should log this information.
-Imposm creates files in the format YYYYmmdd/HHMMSS.sss.tiles` (e.g. 20161129/212345.123.tiles) inside this directory.
+Imposm creates files in the format YYYYmmdd/HHMMSS.sss.tiles` (e.g. 20240629/212345.123.tiles) inside this directory.
 The timestamp is the current time of the diff import, not the creation time of the diff.
 Each file contains a list with webmercator tiles in the format z/x/y (e.g. 14/7321/1339).
 All tiles are based on zoom level 14.
 You can change this with the -expiretiles-zoom option.
+Imposm tries to keep the number of change tiles reasonable for large changes by “zooming out”, e.g. a continent wide change would result in a few handful of tiles in zoom level 6, and not millions of tiles in level 14.
 Both expire options can be set as expiretiles_dir and expiretiles_zoom in the JSON configuration.